thanujkumar/docker-hub/pluralsight_jenkins/meta-build/readme.md

  We run thanujtk/jenkins:lts-jdk11 as jenkins server

- We run thanujtk/jenkins:lts-jdk11-v1 as docker daemon

- Then we configure jenkins server to point to this daemon to build docker images as below.
+ Then we configure jenkins server to point to  daemon to build docker images as below (which will be pulled by jenkins as a docker daemon agent and run in the container.

  Next create a job "DotnetImage-DockerAgent" as "pipeline" build Configured username as "thanujkumar" and personal token - e70e26fa5712744f0652deaecc47802db3019b71 as defined for "Laptop-Docker"